-Prereq: None Level; 10, 11, 12 Credit: 0.5 In this course students will study basic investment principles involving stocks, commodities, bonds, and mutual funds.
+Prereq: None Level; 10, 11, 12 Credit: 0.5 stocks, commodities, bonds, and mutual funds.
 Students will also learn about tax information, effects of the economy on the market, government regulations of securities and on-line investing.
 Current issues as they relate to investing will be discussed.
 Individual and Teams will be formed to participate in the Stock Market Game by trading on-line.